Ireland Ancient Mysteries TourWhere Dragons Dwell September 21 through 25, 2025

 Dragons can be found at many of the megalithic sites throughout Ireland.
 They seem especially attracted to chambered cairns, which are prolific in County Meath.
 Dragons also dwell at many holy wells, round towers, and at monastic settlements that are associated with certain saints.

-The primary focus of this year's Ireland tour will be to visit places were dragons dwell so you can feel the energy of these places for yourself.
+The primary focus of this tour is to visit places were dragons dwell so you can feel the energy of these places for yourself and mingle with the associated star intelligences (aka 'DRAGONS').
 If you bring an open heart this will be a blissfully enlightening and highly transformative experience.

-• A walking tour through the delightful town of Kells (about 40 minutes from Dublin) where it is believed that Christian monks completed the book of Kells.
-Kells is home to one of Ireland's enigmatic round towers, which is located on the grounds of the Abbey of Kells that was founded by St. Columcille (St. Columba) around 554 AD.
-Here you'll feel the blissfully peaceful energies of this site and learn about the deeper purpose of round towers and their connection to the stars.
+- A visit to the delightful town of Kells (about 40 minutes from Dublin) where it is believed that Christian monks completed the Book of Kells, an illuminated manuscript that is a profound star communication point.
+The original book is housed in the library at Trinity College in Dublin, but there is an excellent replica that you will see at the historic center in Kells.
+Kells is home to one of Ireland's enigmatic round towers (currently covered and undergoing restoration work) that is located on the grounds of the Abbey of Kells.
+The site was founded by St. Columcille (St. Columba) around 554 AD.
+Despite the tower being covered at this time, star intelligences communicate 24/7 at this place and a Pleidian Guard also watches over the site.
+You'll feel the blissfully peaceful energies of this place when we visit and learn about the deeper purpose of round towers and their connection to the stars.

-• A full day excursion to nearby Newgrange and Knowth - these fully excavated monuments host many dragons and are the finest examples of Neolithic chambered cairns in the world.
-You'll get to go inside the massive Newgrange cairn and see a simulated light show of how the sun rays entered the inner chamber in ancient times.
+- A full day excursion to nearby Newgrange and Knowth - these fully excavated monuments host many dragons and are the finest examples of Neolithic chambered cairns in the world.
+You'll get to go inside the massive Newgrange cairn and see a simulated light show of how the Winter Solstice sun rays enter the inner chamber in the present and in ancient times.

-• Exploration and intuitive exercises at the Hill of Tara.
+- Exploration and an intuitive energy-raising exercise at the Hill of Tara.
 This major power spot and dragon lair has Neolithic heritage and was later used as an inauguration site for the High Kings of Ireland.
+When I'm called to visit Tara, there is a task to do here, so you'll be helping me do whatever I'm called to do - it's always a surprise (the topic and target) and very enlightening.
+This particular type of energy work is hugely moving emotionally and benefits either the planet or some group or place.

-• Three days and two nights in County Wicklow starting with a visit to the enchanting village of Glendalough and St. Kevin's monastic site there.
+- A visit to the enchanting village of Glendalough and St. Kevin's monastic site there.
 St. Kevin was surely a star channel and dragons are everpresent at this site.
+There is also one of the most beautiful round towers in Ireland at this site, and many other facsinating things to see and experience.

 The Icing on the Cake: